lastingParadox/ff-site/archive-to-markdown/md/ff2/mousehole.md

 > Yes?

+_Emmett sits on the ground in whatever room most of the crew was in._

 **Bagelwrecker** _(02-Jul-18 05:44 PM)_

 > Space Disney, has a very valuable jewel I want.
-> I'm going to steal it
+> I'm going to steal it.

 **RPretribution** _(02-Jul-18 05:44 PM)_